daveprowse/virtualization/kvm/kvm-install-debian-12/kvm-install-debian-12.md

 > **Important!
 Go for CLEAN virt-host-validate results!**

 > Note: You might not be able to fully enable all features depending on your hardware configuration.
-However, if you have a proper server, the above should be possible.
+However, if you have a proper server, you should be able to get a relatively clean set of results.
+Also, there are alternate ways to configure items (devices, freezer, and so on) such as using the Kconfig file or referencing multiple cgroups).
+Each system is different!
+In addition, "freezer" probably won't display proper results because in cgroups v2 a "freezer" doesn't need a separate controller.

 ## Set up a USER ACCOUNT